DCC-Lab/RayTracing/README.md

 It is not a package to do "Rendering in 3D with raytracing".

 The code has been developed first for teaching purposes and is used in my "[Optique](https://itunes.apple.com/ca/book/optique/id949326768?mt=11)" Study Notes (french only), but also for actual use in my research.
-As of January 21st, 2021, there is an extensive, freely accessible tutorial in Journal of Neurophotonics:
+As of January 21st, 2021, there is an extensive, freely accessible, peer-reviewed tutorial in Journal of Neurophotonics:

 > ["Tools and tutorial on practical ray tracing for microscopy"](https://doi.org/10.1117/1.NPh.8.1.010801)
 >